Research station: Antarctic research stations

 Antarctica has around 50 research stations and from around 1000 to 5000 people who reside in those stations around the year.
 The continent itself is a polar desert which consists of uninhabitable ice-filled environment.
 It is governed by around 30 countries facilitated through the Antarctic Treaty System (ATS).
 Since 1959 when this treaty was enacted, 42 countries have become signatories to it and have established research stations in Antarctica.
 Research stations in Antarctica operate on a seasonal basis in accordance with its Summer and Winter.
 This is as temperatures have a large variation between the two seasons with temperature exceeding +10 °C in Summer and dropping to under −40 °C in Winter in the coastal parts of the continent.
-Most operations are carried out in the Summer where temperatures are lower.
+Most operations are carried out in the Summer where temperatures are higher.
 The majority of research stations in Antarctica are located in these coastal regions with a large number being clustered alongside the peninsula of the continent.

 These research stations are built to accommodate for the sub-zero climatic conditions of the region as well as considering the placement and construction of it building itself.
 Antarctic research stations need to be built in a manner to minimize issues such as insulation, freezing of concrete during the building process and the potential for the accumulation of drifting snow.
 The process of the construction of research stations on the continent evolved over time to address these issues.
-Early research bases in Antarctica used by prominent explorers such as Ernest Shackleton and Ronald Amundsen during the Heroic Age of Antarctic Exploration consisted of wooden huts and tents.
+Early research bases in Antarctica used by prominent explorers such as Ernest Shackleton and Roald Amundsen during the Heroic Age of Antarctic Exploration consisted of wooden huts and tents.
 It was not until post World War II when research stations began to be built on a wider and more commercial scale.
 These post war research stations were made with the aim to be quickly erected and it was often constructed by individuals with little construction experience and knowledge.
 Research stations during this time were made up of standard cool room panels and utilized expanded Bakelite insulation.
 This model later evolved to be elevated buildings held aloft by steel scaffolding.
 This was done in an attempt to address the issue of accumulation of drifting snow so that stations would not be "snowed in".
 This did occur in 1968, when the Halley Research Station I operated by the British Antarctic Survey (BAS) had to be shut down as it was covered in snow.
 However, this design did not take into consideration of water vapour moving through the panel insulation which led to rusting of the panel from the inside.
 Another issue with this design was that limited the function and dimensions of the building.
 This made the buildings hard to access.